cooperflynn/crew-data/README.md

 ## What I Learned
 This project focused heavily on test-driven-development and object-oriented-programming.
-I also my understanding of node.js, inquirer, jest, constructors, and object inheritance.
+I also honed my understanding of node.js, inquirer, jest, constructors, and object inheritance.